-Under the bill, a proprietor is someone who has (1) an ownership interest in an entity that holds or held a new home construction contractor certificate of registration and (2) been found by a court to have violated the licensing laws related to new home construction contractors because of the conduct of an entity that holds a certificate or has held one within two years from when it entered a contract with an owner who was harmed by the individual's or entity's actions.
+Under the bill, a proprietor is someone who has (1) an ownership interest in an entity that holds or held a new home construction contractor certificate of registration and (2) been found by a court to have violated the licensing laws for new home construction contractors

 The bill also increases, from \$30,000 to \$50,000, the maximum award payable from the fund.
 The bill makes conforming changes to make the fund process applicable to claims involving proprietors.
-Beginning upon passage, the bill extends the provision that allows a consumer to apply for payment from the fund based on certain restitution orders against a contractor to the same circumstances and restitution orders involving proprietors.
+Beginning upon passage, the bill extends the provision allowing a consumer to apply for payment from the fund based on certain restitution orders against a contractor to the same circumstances and restitution orders involving proprietors.